 Eight men attacked, four of them with automatic weapons, said Ali Taha Ali, who runs a projector.
 Two of the men threw sticks of dynamite, one at each theater, before escaping in a car.

 People screamed and ran for cover, said another theater worker, Iman Taher. ″All the glass in front of the theaters and in the ticket booth was shattered,″ he said.

 Interior Minister Hassan el-Alfy, injured by Muslim extremists in an August bombing, visited the victims at Helwan General Hospital.

 ″Firing randomly in this cowardly way shows that these groups have reached a level of despair after the strong campaign by the police during the past few days,″ he said in a statement.

-On Wednesday, police announced they had arrested 15 men suspected of membership in the outlawed Jihad, a revival of the group that killed President Anwar Sadat in 1981.
-All allegedly trained in Afghanistan and were charged with plotting attacks against government ministers.
+Police announced Wednesday that they had arrested 15 men suspected of membership in the outlawed Jihad, a revival of the group that killed President Anwar Sadat in 1981.
+All were charged with plotting attacks against government ministers.